 - Engage in the profession in an ethical and responsible manner.

 - Become and remain active members within professional and technical societies.

-Graduates of the Department of Civil and Environmental Engineering will demonstrate the following skills and attributes when they receive their B.S. degrees:
+Graduates of the Department of Civil Engineering will demonstrate the following skills and attributes when they receive their B.S. degrees:

 Student Enrollment in CEE 2012-2018